itsmehere/CS50AI/LectureNotes/Week6_Language.md

 ### Bag-of-Words Model:

 Model that represents text as an unordered collection of words.
-In this case, ignore sentence meaning and just search for key words.
+In this case, ignore sentence meaning and just search for keywords.

 ## Naive Bayes: